Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/IoC/ITypeFactory.md

 ### ClearCache()

-Clears the cache of all constructors.

-    This call is normally not necessary since the type factory should keep an eye on the TypeRegistered event to invalidate the cache.
+Clears the cache of all constructors.This call is normally not necessary since the type factory should keep an eye on the TypeRegistered event to invalidate the cache.